-Interestingly enough, Autor's study doesn't indicate that American manufacturing is weakening.
-In fact, this study proves that we have robots to thank for having any manufacturing strength at all.
+Recent studies are proving that robots will be to thank for having any manufacturing strength at all.
 In fact, robotic automation allows companies to expand their capabilities, reduce costs, and increase production.

-As robotic technology continues to advance (vision capabilities, greater speed), this can only benefit more and more American manufacturers.
+As robotic technology continues to advance (vision capabilities, greater speed, etc.), this can only benefit more and more American manufacturers.
 Equipped with better technology, businesses can enter new markets and compete on a global scale.

 Offshoring is an ever-present threat to American jobs, far more grave than robots.
 According to a survey conducted by Princeton Economist Alan S. Blinder, it's a trend that has the potential to continue - possibly taking as many as 25% of the nation's jobs.

 Robotic automation is one of the ways businesses can remain competitive in the global economy without offshoring.
-Robots provide an incredible ROI.
-They allow companies to produce top quality products for less - the goal of offshoring.
+Robots provide an incredible ROI and enable companies to produce top quality products for less - the goal of offshoring.
 Furthermore, they improve productivity, throughput, and product quality - so businesses can stay strong and stay on American soil.

-As with the first industrial revolution, new technology is changing jobs and requiring new skillsets.
-In many cases, laborers can transition into new positions taking care of and managing robotic systems, Manual welders and engineers make for the best robot operators.
-Robotic systems are machines; they must have people working on them that have an intimate knowledge of the process/application.
+As with the first industrial revolution, new technology is changing jobs and requiring new skill sets.
+In many cases, laborers can transition into new positions taking care of and managing robotic systems; manual welders and engineers make for the best robot operators.
+Robotic systems are machines; they must have people working on them who have an intimate knowledge of the process/application.